isobit/pac/README.md

 ```
 Usage: pac [options] <command> <args>...
   pac install <package>
+  pac install-tarball <file>
   pac search <package>
   pac info <package>
   pac remove <package>
   pac update [args]...
   pac upgrade [args]...
+  pac list-installed                    List locally installed packages
+  pac locate <file>                     Query the package which provides <file>

 Options:
   -h | --help           Show this screen.
   -v | --verbose        Display the command to be passed through.
   --yaourt              Use yaourt instead of pacman.
-  --pacman    Use pacman instead of yaourt.
+  --pacman              Force pacman if use_yaourt is enabled
 ```

 Pac will automatically use `yaourt` if it is installed, and will automatically use `sudo` if running pacman while not root.